 But he also says not to count the chicken sandwich down for the count.
 Instead, he fully expects other big-name players to reignite the chicken sandwich war.
 “With Wendy’s launching their breakfast menu concept that includes a Honey Butter Chicken Biscuit they are now directly targeting and competing with the Chic-fil-a chicken biscuit,” he says, adding, “I would predict before the end of the year the chicken biscuit could be the next offensive in the growing war on who makes the best chicken menu item.”

-Want to learn more about earning your BS – Culinary Arts and Food Service Management with Johnson & Wales University’s College of Online Education?
+Want to learn more about earning your BS – Culinary Arts and Food Service Management with Johnson & Wales University?
 For more information, complete the “Request Info” form on this page or call 855-JWU-1881